 I must be dying…..But I wasn’t.
 What the heck.

 I would run out of class and into a bathroom stall where I would subsequently get physically ill.
 I would call my mom; I would call my boyfriend.
 And they would come pick me up.
-Sometimes, I would get stranded all the way across town because I was scared of walking outside and having an attack.
+Sometimes, I would get stranded all the way across town because I was scared of walking outside and having an episode.
 Some days I would have trouble getting out of bed – other times I would stay up for days at a time.
 I was constantly angry at my body for deceiving me in such an awful way.

 The episodes would happen suddenly, and randomly until I began dreading leaving my room all together.
 I would have someone escort me wherever I went.
 I was scared that one day my episode would be so bad that I would collapse and die.
 My heart would think it was actually exploding and that would be it.
 I would wake up in the middle of the night in sweat and vomit out of panic – one night, the campus EMTs had to be called at 3am.
 I was really dying this time!
 Nope.
 I wasn’t.